mlab-modules/DRV10987V01/README.md

 ### DRV10987

+The DRV10987 from Texas Instruments is a three-phase, sensorless motor driver engineered for brushless DC (BLDC) and Permanent Magnet Synchronous Motors (PMSM).
+It is designed to handle all necessary functions for the routine operation of brushless motors.
+Capable of delivering a continuous current of 2A and a peak current of 3A, the DRV10987 can control motor speed based on PWM, analogue, or digital (I2C) input.
+This versatile chip also features an FG pin for monitoring motor rotation and has an integrated Buck converter at 5V and 100mA for powering peripheral devices.
+With built-in functions for overload and overheat protection, the DRV10987 represents a robust, compact, and efficient solution for a range of applications that require reliable motor control.

 Detailed technical information about the DRV10987 controller can be found in the datasheet, available on the manufacturer's website [here](https://www.ti.com/lit/ds/symlink/drv10987.pdf?ts=1618316091180&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FDRV10987).

 ### Schematics